 Interested organizations or institutions must first apply to MDS to request permission to use the curriculum.
 Licensing fees may apply.
-The following options will be available:
+Following are instructions for applying:

-Once the application has been submitted and reviewed, an MDS Secretariat staff member will contact you about your application.
+Once your application has been submitted and reviewed, an MDS Secretariat staff member will contact you for more information.

 To protect the scientific integrity of the program and to prevent the perception of industry bias, the following guidelines for pursuing support are to be followed: